1. Information about our firm

 2. Before you become our client

-Under anti-money laundering regulations, we need to be sure of your identity and where you have got your assets from before we can take on your case.
+Assets Under anti-money laundering regulations, we need to be sure of your identity and where you have got your assets from before we can take on your case.

 You will need to give us evidence that proves your identity, like your driving licence or passport, even if we already know you.
 We will also need you to give us a document showing your permanent address, for example an electricity bill or a bank statement, which has been sent within the last three months.